Maria Kapnist: Repressions

 In 1950, she gave birth to a daughter Radislava in the prison hospital Steplag in Kazakhstan, where she lived in exile and worked in coal mines.
-The father of her child was Jan Volkonski, a noble Polish engineer who was shot three year later after Radislava’s birth.
+The father of her child was Jan Volkonski, a Polish engineer who was shot three years after Radislava was born.

 In 1951, Kapnist was arrested again and sentenced to 10 years in prison on charges of anti-Soviet agitation.
 Her 2-year-old daughter was taken from her and placed in the Esaulovsky orphanage in the Krasnoyarsk Territory.
 Kapnist’s friend went to Moscow and managed to get an appointment with a Soviet political figure Anastas Mikoyan to whom she complained about Kapnist’s illegal imprisonment.
 Through Mikoyan’s intervention, Kapnist was released in February 1956 before the end of her 10-year term (supposed to end in 1963).

 Rehabilitation and career in the cinema

 After Kapnist was released she went to Moscow and then to Kyiv in the same year.
-She moved to live with her friend from the 1930s, Anna Pilnyak and worked as a masseuse.
+She moved there to live with her friend from the 1930s, Anna Pilnyak and worked as a masseuse.
 The same year Kapnist began acting in films, debuting in the 1956 film One Night directed by Maksym Ruf and Oleksandr Muzil.
 She got an appointment with the writer and academician Mykola Bazhan and with his assistance the Union of Soviet Writers of Ukraine hired Kapnist as a caretaker of one of the writers’ wife.
 Kapnist was rehabilitated in 1958.

 Kapnist was not allowed to take her daughter Radislava as she was issued a certificate stating she has a nervous system disorder.
 Her daughter was adopted by a friend Valentyna Bazavluk.

 By the decision of the Supreme Court of the Russian Soviet Federative Socialist Republic the sentence and all subsequent decisions in the Kapnist case were overturned and the case against her was terminated for lack of corpus delicti.

-From 1960 until 1993, Kapnist worked as a full-time actress at the Dozhenko Film Studios.
+From 1960 until 1993, Kapnist worked as a full-time actress at the Dovzhenko Film Studios.
 During this time, she has played more than a hundred roles and episodes, including Ruslan and Lyudmila, The Lost Letter, The Old Fortress, Bronze Bird, Gypsies Are Found Near Heaven, The Wild Hunt of King Stakh, Evenings on a Farm near Dikanka, Hearts of three, and many others.
 Kapnist became famous for her roles as old women, witches, sorceresses, gypsies and countesses.

 In 1988, Kapnist was awarded the title of Honored Artist of the Ukrainian SSR.

 The documentary Maria Kapnist.
 Three Worlds (1989) by Ukrainian director Viktor Vasylenko is dedicated to Kapnist.